Scottsdale, Arizona: Cityscape

 The Shea Corridor is so named because it is in close proximity to the east-west Shea Boulevard.
 The houses in this region were generally built during the 1970s.
 Real estate in the Shea Corridor (Central Scottsdale) has increased during the 1990s, and overall, the Phoenix-Mesa-Scottsdale real estate market saw the largest gain in house prices in the nation during the mid-2000s with a 38.4% increase in value.
 A number of communities in this central region of Scottsdale remain among the most highly desired residential areas in the metropolitan area, including Gainey Ranch and McCormick Ranch.
 A large portion of Scottsdale Road in the Shea Corridor has been dubbed the Resort Corridor for the high number of resorts on the street.
 The second Ritz Carlton in the Phoenix metropolitan area will be along this corridor.

+Scottsdale was recently named the top spot for Millionaires to move.
 North Scottsdale is the most actively developed area of Scottsdale, as it was historically the least built up.
 This part of the city also claims many of the most expensive houses in Arizona, with many exceeding $5 million in value.

 The city's borders are rapidly expanding to the east and west in this area, containing the McDowell Mountain range.
-Much of the residential boom in North Scottsdale is driven by available land to build coupled with the fast growth of Scottsdale Airpark, the second largest employment center in the Phoenix metropolitan, and estimated to become the largest by 2010.
+Much of the residential boom in North Scottsdale is driven by available land to build coupled with the fast growth of Scottsdale Airpark, the second largest employment center in the Phoenix metropolitan, as of 2008.
 The Scottsdale Airpark, home to over 55,000 employees, 2,600 businesses and 23000000 sqft of office space is expected to continue growing by over 3,000 employees per year.
-Many important companies are headquartered or have regional headquarters in the park, including Acronis, AXA, GE Capital, DHL, Discount Tire Company, Fidelity Investments, Blue Yonder, GoDaddy.com, The Vanguard Group, and Quicken Loans.
+Many important companies are headquartered or have regional headquarters in the park, including Acronis, AXA, GE Capital, DHL, Discount Tire Company, Fidelity Investments, Blue Yonder, The Vanguard Group and Quicken Loans.